 You love your kid more than anything in the world.

-So when you see them struggle, it can be so hard…disheartening, scary, and sad, not only for them but for you.
+So when you see them struggle with child depression, it can be so hard…disheartening, scary, and sad, not only for them but for you.

 You wonder, Is my child depressed?
 It can be confusing to know, because depression in children doesn’t look the same as depression in adults.
 You’re right to wonder, and you’re right to be concerned, as depression in children can be serious.

 Your child may recently have experienced something that can cause childhood depression, such as divorce in the family, loss of a friend group, a move, a death, or other life change.
 Or maybe you just don’t know why they seem sad, irritable, or angry.
 Because kids often don’t have the words to describe what’s going on, we as parents may not know what is going on either.
 And that’s hard on any parent.